House panel demands information on federal execution drug | WTOP News

 Raskin and Pressley want the Justice Department to provide a briefing to the committee’s staff by Dec.
 22 about the review that Garland initiated and its findings, as well as any plans to resume executions, the department’s policies on capital punishment and any plans to procure pentobarbital, the lethal drug used to carry out 13 federal executions in 2020.

+The Justice Department didn’t immediately respond to an Associated Press request for comment before business hours Thursday.

-They said the information was needed after the Biden administration argued before the Supreme Court seeking to reinstate the death penalty for convicted Boston Marathon bomber Dzhokhar Tsarnaev.
+Raskin and Pressley said the requested information was needed after the Biden administration argued before the Supreme Court seeking to reinstate the death penalty for convicted Boston Marathon bomber Dzhokhar Tsarnaev.
 In more than 90 minutes of arguments in October, the court’s six conservative justices seemed likely to embrace the Biden administration’s argument that a federal appeals court mistakenly threw out Tsarnaev’s death sentence for his role in the 2013 bombing, which killed three people near the marathon’s finish line.

 “Given its recent actions, we are concerned that DOJ may renew its efforts to obtain pentobarbital from non-FDA-regulated pharmacies for use in future federal executions,” Raskin and Pressley wrote.
 “This would be consistent with the actions of certain states that have continued using single-drug pentobarbital in state executions.”